 2. Do not divulge any private and confidential information to anyone

-3. Take the help of Google to assess the person’s credentials
+3. Use the internet to assess the person’s credentials

 4. Explore the person’s social media profiles smartly

-5. Always use well-recognised dating websites and applications
+5. Always use reputed dating websites and applications

 6. Verify the information you gather through a background check